Federal White Collar Criminal Defense Attorneys

 Representing people and businesses accused of a variety of white collar offenses

 White collar crime can take a number of forms.
 As a result, it is important to consult with an attorney who is familiar with white collar criminal defense and the various federal laws that may apply to your case.
-Connecticut attorneys Felice Duffy and Paul Thomas are highly qualified to represent people accused of any number of federal white collar crimes, including the following:
+Our Connecticut attorneys are highly qualified to represent people accused of any number of federal white collar crimes, including the following:

 - Mail and wire fraud